scroll-tech/scroll-prover/README.md

 `make test-chunk-prove` is the main testing entry point for the multi-level circuit constraint system of scroll-zkevm.
 Developers could understand how the system works by reading the codes of this test.

-Besides it, `make test-inner-prove` could be used to test the first-level circuit, and `make-comp-prove` could be used to test two-layers compression circuits.
+Besides it, `make test-inner-prove` could be used to test the first-level circuit.

 ### Binaries